ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### Publishing to IPFS

-From the perspective of a DApp developer, publishing to IPFS is pretty straightforward.
+From the perspective of a Dapp developer, publishing to IPFS is pretty straightforward.
 You take your frontend build and add it to your IPFS node or to a pinning service.
 Publishing to IPFS results in a CID which represents that version of the frontend.

 Uniswap, for example, has automated [publishing to IPFS with Pinata](https://github.com/Uniswap/interface/actions/runs/7036990525/job/19150799879#step:8:21) as part of their build process, and they publish the CID for each version in the release: